Beach soccer at the European Games

-Beach soccer has been part of each edition of the European Games – a quadrennial, multi-sport event – since the inaugural edition in 2015 as a men's sport.
+Beach Soccer has been part of each edition of the European Games (EG) – a quadrennial, multi-sport event – since the inaugural edition in 2015 as a men's sport, and since the third edition in 2023 as a women's sport.
 The competition is under the direction of the European Olympic Committees (EOCs); beach soccer's governing bodies (FIFA and UEFA) are represented by Beach Soccer Worldwide (BSWW) at the Games.

+Men's tournament

 Eight teams take part.
 The hosts qualify automatically; of the most recent edition of the Euro Beach Soccer League (EBSL), the top six teams of the Superfinal and winners of the Promotion Final also qualify.
 To participate, nations must be members of both the EOCs and UEFA.

-Portugal are most successful nation having won a total of two medals (one gold, one bronze).
+Portugal and Switzerland are most successful nations having won a total of two medals, including one gold each.